projectcalico/calico/master/getting-started/docker/tutorials/advanced-policy.md

 by Calico when a new network is created allows communication between all containers connected to that network, and no communication from other networks.

-Using the standard `calicoctl create` with a `profile` resource, it is possible to manage the feature-rich policy associated with a network.
+Using the standard `calicoctl create` to create a `profile` resource, it is possible to manage the feature-rich policy associated with a network.

 > Note that if you want to access the feature rich Calico policy, you must use